AishaBJN/Artchill_backend/README.md

 ## IceBox Features
 - let user update his saving drawings
 - delete Note module and add it to the canvas module
-- saved the track that user upload to the website
+- saved the track that user upload to the website and delete it
 - user authentication